ealker/java-misc/README.md

-# java_snippets
+# java-misc

-Useful Java code for common problems.
+A home for unloved Java code.